DreamFusion-LabLab-Hackathon/3DNeuralPathwayVisualizer/README.md

 **Tagline:** *"Illuminating the brain's intricate pathways with 3D immersion."*

 **Description:** Dive deep into the brain's vast neural networks with our 3D Neural Pathway Visualizer.
-Powered by Dreamfusion's advanced 3D generative capabilities, we bring forth an unparalleled clarity and precision to understanding the brain's complexities.
+Powered by Point-E advanced 3D generative capabilities, we bring forth an unparalleled clarity and precision to understanding the brain's complexities.

 ## **Use Case 💬**